Chapter 2

 Let us notice the following verses,

 24 … He bore our sins so we can now live for righteousness.
-In other words through faith in Jesus Christ we become born again and have the Holy Spirit living within us.
-Hence, we now have the power, that is the power of the Holy Spirit, to help us overcome sin.
+In other words through faith in Jesus Christ we have become born again and have the Holy Spirit living within us.
+Hence, we now have the power, which is the power of the Holy Spirit, to help us overcome sin.
 Hence, we have been healed from the disease of sin.

 25 … Through faith in Jesus Christ and His death and resurrection we have now returned to our Lord and God.